ProgMEM-CC/miniblox.impact.client.updatedv2/BETA/README.md

 Developed the Click GUI
 Known for bypass ideas and rock-solid module integration Brought innovation + stability in equal measure
+Making many more modules to bypass an custom anticheat of Vector's

 🛡️ he557 – Silent Bypass Operator
 Delivered stealthy bypasses that kept up with AC updates